-The search process for a chair will include the participation of the departmental faculty, the dean, and the provost.
-All members of the departmental faculty should play a central role in identifying and defining both the leadership needs of the department and the eligibility requirements for the chair.
-These needs will be communicated to the dean and provost for their consideration in developing the position description and search guidelines.
+The search process for a Chair will include the participation of the departmental faculty, the Dean or head of Libraries, and the Provost.
+All members of the departmental faculty should play a central role in identifying and defining both the leadership needs of the department and the eligibility requirements for the Chair.
+These needs will be communicated to the supervisor and Provost for their consideration in developing the position description and search guidelines.

-The search committee will include a majority of (and no fewer than three) faculty members selected by the dean from a pool chosen by and from the department faculty.
+The search committee will include a majority of (and no fewer than three) faculty members (part time or full time) selected by the Dean, head of Libraries, or Provost from a pool chosen by and from the department faculty.
 That pool will be at least 50% larger than the number of departmental faculty seats anticipated on the committee and not fewer than five members total.
-The remaining committee members, and the committee chair, will be appointed by the dean in consultation with the departmental faculty and the provost.
-The search committee recommends the chair candidates to the dean, and the dean to the provost.
-Final appointment will be made by the dean following a review of comments received from the members of the Pratt community, and in consultation with the search committee and provost.
+The search committee shall include departmental faculty of both full and part time status at varying levels of rank and status, where possible.
+The remaining committee members, and the committee Chair, will be appointed by the Dean or head of Libraries in consultation with the departmental faculty and the Provost.
+The search committee Chair shall hold or have previously held the role of departmental Chair at the institute in the relevant school, where possible.
+The search committee recommends the Chair candidates to the Dean or head of Libraries, and the Dean or head of Libraries to the Provost.
+Final appointment will be made by the Dean or head of Libraries following a review of comments received from the members of the Pratt community, and in consultation with the search committee and Provost.